gotthardp/lorawan-server/doc/Devices.md

 manually defined by the administrator or automatically determined by the server.

-Note this functionality must be also enabled in the device, which is indicated by the *Use ADR* flag.
+Note this functionality must be also enabled in the device, which is indicated by the *Use ADR* flag of Activated Nodes.

-For each device Profile you can define "desired" ADR parameters:
+For each device Profile you can define "desired" ADR parameters, i.e. how the devices shall behave:
  - **ADR Mode** determines the ADR mechanism for this device: Disabled, Auto-Adjust, or Maintain (see below);
  - **Set Power** defines the power (in dBm);